Eula Johnson

+Advocacy

 In 1959, she became the first woman president of the Fort Lauderdale NAACP.
 In her capacity as president, she filed several lawsuits against public schools to seek equality for black students, as well as fought against separation in public spaces like drive-in theaters.
 Part of her activism work resulted in the end of segregation at Broward County beaches.
-Johnson, along with Dr. Von D. Mizell and several NAACP members, organized “wade-ins” at the white only beaches in 1961.
+Johnson, along with Dr. Von D. Mizell and several NAACP members, organized "wade-ins" at the white only beaches in 1961.
 The city of Fort Lauderdale sued Johnson for being a public nuisance.
 After a judge refused the city's request to put a halt to the wade-ins, Broward County beaches became desegregated in 1962.

+Legacy

 Johnson died in January 2001 at the age of 94.

 In 2011, her house, at 1100 Sistrunk Blvd., Fort Lauderdale, became Fort Lauderdale/Broward Branch NAACP headquarters as well as a museum and welcome center for the historic Sistrunk Corridor.

 Dr. Von D. Mizell-Eula Johnson State Park in Hollywood, Florida is named after her and fellow civil rights activist Dr. Von Mizell.